vladlogyin/database-sparta/README.md

 1. Validation each records individually for potential errors.
 2. Multi-threading support with option to chose number of threads to run.
 3. Retrieving individual record from database by ID
+4. database.properties will be created on first application run

 ## Screenshots
 ![resultsonFileOne](src/main/resources/showInvalid.PNG)